amiehe-essomba/BlackMamba/README.md

 load module maths, iris
 load module maths as m
 ```
-> loading a module as not an alia
+> loading a module as not an alias

 ![module load ](/images/m1.png)